 We see visual artists, creative writers, architects, and many people speaking up against rising debt, racial and gender inequity, and precarious labor in the arts.
 We are teaching that another way is possible – solidarity art worlds.
 We made Artists Report Back not as an argument of economic justification — it is a reflection on the conditions of cultural work in the United States today that paves the way for cultural equity initiatives locally and nationally.

-Ten Leaps: A Lexicon for Art Education is a free resource for educators that can be used in classroom, exhibition, and workshop contexts to analyze and reimagine power relationships in the arts.
+Ways of Being: a Holistic Approach to Art Education is a free resource for educators that can be used in classroom, exhibition, and workshop contexts to analyze and reimagine power relationships in the arts.
 The text, workbook, and card game are tools that prompt investigations into the whole life of projects—the ways materials are sourced, how the labor for producing a project is organized, how tools are accessed, how an artwork is supported, copyrighted, narrated, encountered, acquired, and how it finally departs, ready for another life cycle.
-Ten Leaps: A Lexicon for Art Education offers the vocabulary of supply chains to articulate the politics of production behind any project.
+Ways of Being: a Holistic Approach to Art Education offers the vocabulary of supply chains to articulate the politics of production behind any project.
 When the lifecycle of a project is discussed, a wide range of choices for organizing work, compensating workers, and producing projects becomes visible and open to contestation.

-A website with teaching tools, videos, and presentations to accompany Ten Leaps is coming soon!
+A website with teaching tools, videos, and presentations to accompany Ways of Being is coming soon!

 The Atlantic, November 6, 2014.